 Androgenic Alopecia, however, is a relatively permanent form of hair loss and rarely reverses without any medical treatment.
 While there are a number of FDA-approved medications (topical and oral), none of them offers permanent relief, except a hair transplant surgery.
 The surgery involves redistribution of healthy, balding resistant hair follicles over the entire scalp to add a fuller look.

-If you are interested in a Hair Transplant Surgery, fill the form below and earn a FREE CONSULTATION with one of our highly skilled hair transplant surgeons.
+If you are interested in a Hair Transplant Surgery in Dubai, fill the form below and earn a FREE CONSULTATION with one of our highly skilled hair transplant surgeons.